godatadriven-dockerhub/airflow/README.md

 docker run godatadriven/airflow upgradedb_webserver
 ```

+## Adding dependencies
+When starting the container, the entrypoint script will look for additional dependencies to install in `/dependencies`.
+It will install:

+- Debian dependencies specified in `/dependencies/packages.txt`
+- Pip dependencies specified in `/dependencies/requirements.txt`
+- Conda dependencies specified in `/dependencies/environment.yml`

 ## Docker compose
-We've build two compose files which use postgresql as a database.
+We've build three compose files which use postgresql as a database.
 The first compose file starts the webserver and localexecutor as separate containers.
-The other compose file uses celery to communicate with the executors.
+The second compose file uses celery to communicate with the executors.
+Finally the last compose file shows how to add additional dependencies at runtime.